nguyenphucthanh/Template-Jade-Sass/README.md

 ## What should you do when you want to create your own jQuery plugin
 - go to /source/assets/js/plugins
-- clone plugin.js to <your-plugin>.js
+- clone plugin.js to \<your-plugin\>.js
-- you can start edit your plugin with caring how your file is included in HTML
+- you can start edit your plugin without caring how your file is included in HTML

 ## What should you do when you want to integrate a jQuery plugin into your project
-### JS files:
 - Put plugin js files into /source/assets/js/libs/plugins
 - Put plugin css files into /source/assets/css
 - Put plugin image files into /source/assets/images
 - Put plugin font files into /source/assets/fonts
-- Check js file reference (image path...)
+- Check your js file for image's path (...)
 - Check css file reference (image path, font path...)